NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fearful Symmetry.md

 * * *

 You attack with a feline grace as captivatingly beautiful as it is deadly.
 All enemies within 30 feet of the creature you critically hit must attempt at a Will check save against your class DC.
-Enemies that fail their saves become [[Conditions/Frightened|Frightened 1]] and are [[Conditions/Fascinated|Fascinated]] with you for 1 round.
+Enemies that fail their saves become [[Frightened|Frightened 1]] and are [[Fascinated|Fascinated]] with you for 1 round.
 Your hostile actions don't end this fascination, but those of your allies do.
 Regardless of the effects of the save, the creature is immune to Fearful Symmetry for 1 hour.

 *Source: Pathfinder Howl of the Wild*
 *ORC*